 During the placement, you as the Preceptor will assess the level of supervision/intervention you need to provide to your student when practicing the relevant competencies as part of the Competency Assessment.
-Further details on the Competency Assessment process can be found in the corresponding section of this handbook.
+Further details on the Competency Assessment process can be found on page 13.